ouktlab/pyadintool/README.md

     * language: Japanese may be better (due to the model's training set)
     * acceptable latency: 0.2 sec.
 * :smile: scale-invariant processing and multi-conditioned training of model
-    * less includenced by the gain setting of audio devices
+    * less influenced by the gain setting of audio devices
     * robust against assumed non-speech signals
     * stable for long recording such as spoken dialogue data
 * :frowning_face: performance dependency on model and training data (general in ML methods)
     * latter part of long vowels tends not to be detected
     * coughs are sometimes detected (not included in training data)
-    * consonat-like noise are sometimes detected
+    * consonant-like noise are sometimes detected
+* Several model parameters (2025/7/16 updated)
+    * v1: Trial setup for scale-invariant processing
+    * v2: Robustness against noise was improved to some extent.

 ### [Silero VAD](https://github.com/snakers4/silero-vad) ###
 * Activity estimation based on machine learning model: LSTM